minborg/java-one-2026/README.md

-# java-one-2026
+# JavaOne 2026
-Code for My FFM Talk at JavaOne 2026
+Code for My FFM Talk at JavaOne 2026.
+Enjoy!

+## Contact Me
+Feedback and improvement suggestions are welcome.

+@pminborg.bsky.social